III.A.1 Composition

 III.B.3.b Forwarded Committee Reports

 1. Faculty Council Committee reports forwarded to the President or other administrative officials must first be approved by Faculty Council.
-Such reports shall be distributed to Faculty Council members 72 hours in advance of discussion.
+Such reports shall be distributed to Faculty Council members 10 business days in advance of discussion.
 Discussion and debate may take place and notices of motion to amend the report shall be received at the first Faculty Council meeting for which the report is scheduled.
 Final action on such reports and on any amendments to them may be taken at the next meeting of the Faculty Council.

 III.B.4.
 Attendance